All Episodes

 I'll tell you exactly how I opened the program.

-So I almost exactly verbatim what I said.
+It's almost exactly verbatim what I said.

 I asked Snerdley, who's out there saying that the future of the Republican Party hangs on Ohio.

-I was walking out of the studio on the way to other parts of the broadcast complex here, about five minutes before the program began yesterday.
+I was walking out of the studio on the way to other parts of the broadcast complex here about five minutes before the program began yesterday.

 I looked up at CNN and I saw that headline.

-And it says, conservative host Colon, future of the GOP hangs on Ohio.
+And it says, conservative host, colon, future of the GOP hangs on Ohio.

 So what in the name of Sam Hill is that and who said it?